drillby/automatization_of_pc/README.md

 This project is coded on both Windows and Linux.

 ### Server hosting:
-So far I am hosting a server on my PC using Flask library.
+So far I am hosting a server on my PC using Django library.
 Soon I will be hosting a server on RaspberryPi or Synology NAS if possible

 ### Spotify:
 * You need to install the tekore package.
 See https://tekore.readthedocs.io/en/stable/